christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 ##### Paxos {#sec:paxos}

+- State machine replication (TODO is it ?)
+- Strong consistent
+- Single-Value, but also multi-value using Multi-Paxos
 - Had been state of the art for a long time for strong consistent replication
 - Based on distributed consensus
 - original by Leslie Lamport [@lamport1998paxos] and further improvements by himself [@lamport2006fast]